JylerTackson/CPLUSnET/include/NN/README.md

 # Layer

 - This object will create a single Layer (Input, output, activation)
-  - When creating a network you will use an arrayof these objects, these object arrtibutes will be checked inside the Network Class to make sure the inputs and outputs line up.
+  - When creating a network you will use a vector these objects.
+  - These objects arrtibutes will be checked inside the Network Class to make sure the inputs and outputs line up.

 # Network